Władysław Bukowiński: Priesthood and arrests

 Bukowiński's call to join the ecclesiastical life came when he met a cleric and then decided to begin his theological studies in 1926.
-He was ordained to the priesthood in the diocese of Krakow, Poland, on 28 June 1931 by Cardinal Adam Stefan Sapieha, and served as a vicar between 1 September 1931 to 20 June 1935.
+He was ordained to the priesthood in the diocese of Kraków, Poland, on 28 June 1931 by Cardinal Adam Stefan Sapieha, and served as a vicar between 1 September 1931 to 20 June 1935.
 He served as a catechist in Rabka in that same period.
 He served as a vicar and catechist in Sucha Beskidzka from 1935 until 1936 at which time he was reassigned.
 He left for Łucka in August 1936 and worked there until January 1945; he worked alongside Polish immigrants as well as both political and criminal prisoners.
 It was back in Rabka that he founded the academic association "Revival" for young students.

 From 18 August 1936 to 1939, he taught sociology and catechism at the major seminary there at his own request, and was the general secretary of the Diocesan Institute of Catholic Action from 1938, while simultaneously serving as the director of the Higher Institute of Religious Sciences and the deputy editor of The Catholic Life.

 At the outbreak of World War II in 1939, the Bishop of Łuck appointed him as a pastor of the main cathedral on 17 September 1939, where he became known for his calmness in the face of war as well as for his intelligence and spiritual values in the defense of the freedom of religion.
 He became an outstanding preacher and he became a well-known figure to the faithful.